jwatzek/minimal-mistakes/_pages/home.md

     title: "Code"
     excerpt: "My languages of choice are R and Python for all things data science, but I find my way around Matlab and SAS as well.
 I use LaTeX for typesetting and the usual suspects for web development. <br/><br/>Recently, I've been learning Java and XML for Android mobile development.
 A recent project is WhatsOb, an Android app for behavioral observations."
 intro:
-  - excerpt: "Cognitive & behavioral scientist with 10+ years of experience solving problems with data.
+  - excerpt: "Cognitive & behavioral data scientist with 10+ years of experience solving problems with data.
 Lifelong learner with strong communication, empathy, & technical skills.
 Excited about taking open-ended questions & finding answers that help you make better, data-driven decisions.<br/><br/>[<i class='fa fa-pencil'></i> Email me](mailto:hello@juliawatzek.com){: .btn}"
 ---

 {% include feature_row id="intro" type="center" %}